tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 - We do not need to leverage all LPs.
 Single LP can achieve similar capability in terms of adversarial detection.
 - If LP_i is matched, LP_i+1 is extremely likely to be matched.
 - An adversarial sample does not belong to either the provenance set of the ground-truth label or the provenance set of the predicted label
+- y' class, both benign & adversarial samples on 4 hidden layers ReLU → [A, B, B, B] or [A, A, B, B]
+- y class, most then [B, B, B, B] or [A, A, A, A]

 ### CNN